I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbspec/ns-usbspec-_usb_configuration_descriptor.md

 ## Members

+`bLength`

+Specifies the length, in bytes, of this structure.

+`bDescriptorType`

+Specifies the descriptor type.
+Must be set to USB_CONFIGURATION_DESCRIPTOR_TYPE.

+`wTotalLength`

+Specifies the total length, in bytes, of all data for the configuration.
+The length includes all interface, endpoint, class, or vendor-specific descriptors that are returned with the configuration descriptor.

+`bNumInterfaces`

+Specifies the total number of interfaces supported by this configuration.

 `bConfigurationValue`

 Contains the value that is used to select a configuration.
 This value is passed to the USB SetConfiguration request , as described in version 1.1 of the Universal Serial Bus Specification.
 The port driver does not currently expose a service that allows higher-level drivers to set the configuration.

-`bDescriptorType`

-Specifies the descriptor type.
-Must be set to USB_CONFIGURATION_DESCRIPTOR_TYPE.

-`bLength`
+`iConfiguration`

-Specifies the length, in bytes, of this structure.
+Specifies the device-defined index of the string descriptor for this configuration.

 `bmAttributes`